Game Management Unit 44B

 A portion of the unit north of I-10 and east of highway 95 has been annexed by the Town of Quartzsite but is still open to hunting as part of an agreement between the Town and the Arizona Game and Fish Department.

 Unit 44B is mostly public land managed by the Bureau of Land Management.
 Off highway travel is limited to existing roads, trails, and washes but there is a vast network of OHV trails providing access throughout this unit.
 The one exception to this is the New Water Mountain Wilderness, south of I-10, which is closed to all motorized vehicles but is opening to hiking.
-Much of the area between Bouse, Brenda, and Vicksburg is a mixture of state trust land, BLM, and private property.
+Much of the area between Bouse, Brenda, and Vicksburg is a mixture of Arizona state trust land, BLM, and private property.
 Access should not generally be an issue but be sure to check land status before hunting in this area of the eastern portion of 44B.

 Areas: In this low desert habitat, desert mule deer typically use the vegetated drainages that flow out of the mountains and into larger wash systems for cover and movement.
 Several OHV trails encircle the Plomosa mountain range, crossing many of these washes.
 At the northwest corner of GMU 44B in the Plomosa’s is a complex of sand dunes that many hunters overlook but which can hold a number of deer.
 The small rolling hills between Brenda and the New Water Wilderness also provide plenty of habitat and cover for deer, but numbers are influenced by summer rains.